Model Based Detection API [BETA]

 Next steps

-We've also included a page that describes the available models and recommended score thresholds.
+Review our page that describes all available models and recommended score thresholds.